 Surprisingly, those singles are nowhere near as good as a couple of other tracks on the album.
 ‘Man on the Loose’ takes the tried and tested bar room formula and turns it up a notch, adding gospel styled backing vocals and ‘Whipping Boy’ represents a slower, bluesier band.
 The latter, in particular, stands up well with its brooding style, making for something altogether less disposable, and again, the female backing vocals are put to good use.
 The swaggering ‘There She Goes Again’ is timeless with its cocky Faces influence.
 Good use of a horn section coupled with a memorable (if somewhat simplistic) chorus makes it a standout.

 Their Rolling Stones fixation comes to the fore for ‘Misled’, which sounds like a poor imitation of something like ‘It’s Only Rock N Roll’, but sang badly, and the album sags drastically during ‘Sweet Mary Ann’ and ‘I Don’t Love You Anymore’.
-On the latter, it becomes especially obvious that Spike’s vocal style is extremely limited and most of the time just not cut out for slower numbers.
-It occasionally works outside the Faces-style stompers though, since it sound fine on the country-tinged ‘Roses & Rings’; here Chris Johnstone provides good accompaniment on the piano (in fact, if I’m completely honest, it’s his bar room piano style which lends this album most of its charm).
+On the latter, it becomes especially obvious that Spike’s vocal style, most of the time, isn’t especially cut out for slower numbers.
+It occasionally works outside the Faces-style stompers though, since it sound fine on the country-tinged ‘Roses & Rings’; here, Chris Johnstone provides good accompaniment on the piano – an undervalued member, most of his contributions lend this album its long-lasting charm.

-Hit ‘n’ miss it may be, but ‘A Bit of What You Fancy’ is better than I ever gave it credit for back in 1990.
-It mightn’t always have the all round perfection of the Black Crowes debut issued at a similar time, but its best moments are a fine example of classic rock and an always welcome reminder of Tommy Vance’s Radio 1 Rock Show…and for that, I’ll always be glad of existence and give it a spin once in a while.
-It still doesn’t match the brilliance of the Quireboys live shows of the time – now, if only the Beeb would issue that performance from ’89 and their Donington set from 1990 officially, that would be fantastic!
+Hit ‘n’ miss as it may be, but ‘A Bit of What You Fancy’ is far better than I ever gave it credit for back in 1990.
+It mightn’t always have the all round perfection of the Black Crowes debut issued at a similar time, but its best moments are a fine example of classic rock and an always welcome reminder of Tommy Vance’s Radio 1 Rock Show…and for that, I’ll always be glad of existence and give it a spin every so often.
+It still doesn’t match the brilliance of the Quireboys live shows of the time – as any fan knows, it’s in the live setting they really shine.
+Now, if only the Beeb would issue that performance from ’89 and their Donington set from 1990 officially, that would be fantastic!